douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * konfirmi - to confirm
 * konfirmo - confirmation
 * konfiski - to confiscate
-* konflikto - conflict, clash, controversy
+* konflikto - conflict; clash, controversy
 * konforme - in accordance
 * konformi - to comply
 * konfrontiĝo - confrontation
 * konfronto - confrontation
-* konfuzi - to baffle, to bewilder, to confound, to confuse
+* konfuzi - to baffle; to bewilder, to confound, to confuse
 * kongregacio - congregation
 * kongresano - congressman
 * kongreso - congress
-* kongrui - to coincide, to agree
+* kongrui - to coincide; to agree
 * koni - to know
 * konjunkcio - conjunction
 * konkerado - conquest